 Sep 2017 - Print, assemble, ship remaining rewards

 Risks and challenges

-Although I've backed many projects on Kickstarter, this is the first I'm creating.
+Although I've backed over 50 projects on Kickstarter, this is the first I'm creating.
 I have a good appreciation of backers' concerns and values, and I'm confident I can deliver the rewards for this project on time.

-The Noodle Pi kit has been carefully designed and well tested to be easy to put together.
-The design is mostly finalized.
-I'll probably make some refinements over the next few days.
+The Noodle Pi kit has been carefully designed and tested to be easy to put together.
+The design is mostly finalized, but I'll probably make many refinements before starting production.